 Whenever we travel, Tom does all of the heavy lifting that makes leaving possible.
 I make sure everyone has toothbrushes and enough underwear, Tom does all the things to make sure our house will still be standing when we return.

-Like the helpful I am, I used both my hands to shove all my stress down my throat, and cheerfully gathered the children and skipped out the door, “hi-ho! hi-ho! it’s off to a fast food restaurant we go!”
+Like the helpful wife that I am, I used both my hands to shove all my stress down my throat, and cheerfully gathered the children and skipped out the door, “hi-ho! hi-ho! it’s off to a fast food restaurant we go!”
 As we left, I assured Tom that I’d try to make it a long-ish lunch so he’d have plenty of time to finish everything he needed to do.

 The kids climbed into the van, but David’s booster seat was in our mudroom, so I popped the trunk and handed it to him through the back seat.